-Plagiarism is anything but not pleasant.
-Nobody is happy to find his own content on the different website.
-And not only because it cause creating of duplicate content, which means that two pages compete with each other and it might seem suspicious for both search engines and users, but also because the stealing of content is not ethical at all, it is forbidden, and it shouldn’t occur.
+Plagiarism is anything but pleasant.
+No one likes to find their own content on another website without credit.
+And not only because it leads to duplicate content, which means that two sites are competing with each other and it might look suspicious to both search engines and users, but also because stealing content is not ethical at all, it’s forbidden and it shouldn’t happen.

 Plagiarism is basically copying text from one site to another, without any citation to the original source.
 Miner in Marketing Miner considers plagiarism as two pages that match a significant part of the content.

-You might use this Miner when you suspect that your content might be copied somewhere else without you knowing this and you want to find these pages.
+You can use this miner if you suspect that your content has been copied elsewhere without your knowledge, and you want to find those sites.

-Also, if you create a lot of content on the web and you know there is a significant chance it might be copied to another site, it makes sense to check plagiarism on a regular basis.
+Also, if you create a lot of content on the web and you know that there is a significant chance that it will be copied to another site, it makes sense to check for plagiarism on a regular basis.

 - Plagiarism URL: URL where is part of your text copied.

-- Duplicate content: Link to output in Marketing Miner.
-After clicking on this link, you will see duplicate content that is on both URLs.
-Duplicate content is highlighted by red color.
-An example is in the picture below.
+- Duplicate preview: Link to report in Marketing Miner.
+After clicking on this link, you will see duplicate content that has been detected on both URLs.

-First, check all outputs.
-Miner could evaluate duplicate content within your site that is very similar or recycled.
-If this is the case, you can either edit the content on the page or use the canonical tag to explain to the search engine that this is duplicate content and to tell which URL to prefer.
+First check the whole report.
+This tool may evaluate duplicate content within your site that is very similar or recycled.
+If this is the case, you can either edit the content on the page or use the canonical tag to explain to the search engine that this is duplicate content and tell them which URL to prefer.

-If you find copied content from your site on a different site and you are convinced that they stole it from you, make sure to contact them.
-You can ask to either completely delete the text from the page or give credits to you by placing a link to you initially written content.
+If you find copied content from your site on another site and you are convinced that they have stolen it from you, you should contact them.
+You can ask them to either remove the text from the page entirely or to give you credit by placing a link to your original content.